Neginmoh/llm_summarization/README.md

 <br>

-Here is an example of a single output dataset containing the summaries:
+Here are two examples of the output dataset containing the summaries:
 |   | **title**                | **abstract**                        | **summary** 	|
 |---|--------------------------|-------------------------------------|-------------	|
 | 0 | Calculation of prompt... | A fully differential calculation... | In this study, the authors... |